 |

-- In a medium microwaveable bowl, heat white chocolate and butter in the microwave for 20 second intervals until melted.
-Alternately, melt white chocolate and butter on the stove in a double boiler.
+- In a medium microwaveable bowl, melt the white chocolate and butter in the microwave for 20 second bursts, stirring after each one.
+Alternately, melt the white chocolate and butter on the stovetop in a heat safe bowl set over a pan of barely simmering water.
+Stir gently until smooth.

-- In a small bowl, smash raspberries with a fork.
+- In a medium-size bowl, smash the raspberries with a fork.

-- Add powdered sugar, melted butter and 1 tablespoon of lemon juice.
-Whisk until smooth, adding more lemon juice as necessary.
+- Add the powdered sugar, melted butter and 1 tablespoon of lemon juice.
+Whisk until smooth, adding more lemon juice as needed.
+Spread the icing over the cooled brownies.

 - Cut into 2-inch squares and serve with additional raspberries, if desired.